Diderot-Language/examples/dprobe/README.md

-While later versions of Diderot may permit learning some of the things at run-time, the more fundamental things (like whether to run as a collection versus a grid of strands) will likely always require different programs to compile.
+While later versions of Diderot may permit learning some of the things at run-time, the more fundamental things (like whether to run as a collection versus a grid of strands) will likely always need to be known at compile-time.

 (... dprobe still being written/tested ...)